 or just perceived to be so?
 There was a time in history when people were hanged

-or burned at the stake for performing certain deeds; as in the Salem
+or burned at the stake for performing certain deeds.
+What about the Salem

-witch trials.
+witch trials?
 And what about the deeds of Christ?
 Many thought him to be a

 The fear of such people still exists in our so called modern day world.

-in the string,wear it around the waist for a certain number of days, and no one
+in the string,wear it around your waist for a certain number of days, and no one

 can cast a spell upon you.
 A spell can be broken by the same means.
-I heard this from
+I heard this

-this.
 Folk tales such as this have been told through many generations and cultures.

-How much truth is in them, will never be none.
-But my belief is, that
+How much truth there is will never be none.
+But my belief is, that there's some